I don’t like waiting. In fact, I rather dislike waiting.

 We did a lot of waiting.
 I dare say that I am still better at it than my sister.
 But she has three little girls at home that will, as Grandpa used to say, “break that dog of sucking eggs” and she’ll get much better at waiting – though I’m sure she’s better already.

 We would sit in Grandpa’s pea-green Ford Maverick and wait.
-Grandmother would offer us some Juicy Fruit chewing gum – which she always had and somehow never seemed to run out.
+Grandmother would offer us some Juicy Fruit chewing gum – which she always had and without ever running out.
 And Grandpa would make up stories.
 And he’d say something ornery and Grandmother would chide him, “Now, Carl!…”

 But, like those seemingly endless hours in the car waiting for a store or restaurant to open, the waiting will not be so bad – may seem only a moment – because I’m with people I love…people that make me laugh…people with whom I can cry…people who will wait with me.